In today’s business world and in any surroundings, communication serves as a basic and is considered a critical function.

 Some workplaces have multicultural environment and it is important to have a brief knowledge on the types of cultural acceptances.
-This means touch being a familiar feature in handshake, pat on the back, tap on the shoulder, etc. can give different meanings in different culture.
+This means touch being a familiar feature in a handshake, pat on the back, tap on the shoulder, etc. can give different meanings in a different culture.

-Knowing that will save you from being offended in workplace as culture too plays an important role.
+Knowing that will save you from being offended in the workplace as culture too plays an important role.

 10. Maintaining space:

 Most of the time workplace discussions requires face to face interaction.
 In such cases being in close proximity to the person will create uneasiness and this also differs from culture to culture.